gsag/can-i-drink/README.md

 # can-i-drink
-A study flutter app
+A flutter app for study purposes. :iphone: :computer: